Listen and Speak Under Pressure Course

 - demonstrate your improved skill in planning to listen and quickly understand questions

-- utilise a range of easy to use talk structures to respond to any question
+- utilise a range of easy-to-use talk structures to respond to any question.

 Content

-- Creating perceptions of confidence when responding
+- Creating perceptions of confidence when listening.
+The pause and nod technique to convey engagement.

 Delivery modes